Fadhilmagass/projek-delinquent/README.md

     ```bash
     php artisan migrate --seed
     ```
-    This will create the necessary tables and populate them with some initial data (including a default admin user).
+    This command will set up the database schema and populate it with initial data, including roles, permissions, and a default admin user.
+The seeders are idempotent, meaning you can run this command again without causing errors or data duplication.

-8.  **Link storage (if not already linked):**
+8.  **Link storage:**
     ```bash
     php artisan storage:link
     ```